ansible/ansible/docsite/latest/rst/playbooks_roles.rst

        Review the basic Playbook language features :doc:`playbooks_best_practices`
-       Various tips about managing playbooks in the real world :doc:`modules`
+       Various tips about managing playbooks in the real world :doc:`playbooks_variables`
+       All about variables in playbooks :doc:`playbooks_conditionals`
+       Conditionals in playbooks
+   :doc:`playbooks_loops`
+       Loops in playbooks
+   :doc:`modules`
        Learn about available modules :doc:`developing_modules`